 In this replacement policy, each element in the cache has an additional one-bit state (K_l) called the kill state associated with it.
 The K_l bit can be set under software or hardware control.
 On a hit the elements in the cache are reordered along with their K_l bits the same way as in an LRU policy.
 On a miss, instead of replacing the LRU element in the cache, an element with its K_l bit set is chosen to be replaced and the new element is placed at the most recently used position and the other elements are reordered as necessary.

-We consider two variations of this replacement policy to choose an element with the K_l bit set for replacement: (1) the least recent element that has its K_l bit set is chosen to be replaced.
+We consider two variations of this replacement policy to choose an element with the K_l bit set for replacement: (1) the least recent element that has its K_l bit set is chosen to be replaced; (2) the most recent element that has its K_l bit set is chosen to be replaced.
 The K_l bit is reset when there is a hit on an element with its K_l bit set unless the current access sets the K_l bit.
-The K_l bit of an element may be set even if an access is not to that element.
-But, we assume that the K_l bit is actually changed - set or reset - for an element only upon an access to that element.
-The access does not affect the K_l bit of other elements in the cache.
-We show the proof for variation (1) and the proof for variation (2) is similar.
+We assume that the K_l bit is changed - set or reset - for an element upon an access to that element.
+The access to the element has an associated hint that determines the K_l bit after the access and the access does not affect the K_l bit of other elements in the cache.

 Definitions: For a fully-associative cache C with associativity m, the cache state is an ordered set of elements.
 Let the elements in the cache have a position number in the range [1, ..., m] that indicates the position of the element in the cache.
-Let $pos(e), 1 \leq pos(e) \leq m$ indicate the position of the element e in the ordered set.
-If pos(e) = 1, the e is the most recently used element in the cache.
+Let pos(e), $1 \leq pos(e) \leq m$ indicate the position of the element e in the ordered set.
+If pos(e) = 1, then e is the most recently used element in the cache.
 If pos(e) = m, then the element e is the least recently used element in the cache.
-Let C(LRU, t) indicate the cache state C at time t when using the LRU replacement policy.
+Let C(LRU,t) indicate the cache state C at time t when using the LRU replacement policy.
 Let C(KIL, t) indicate the cache state C at time t when using the Kill+LRU policy.
-We assume the Kill+LRU policy variation (1) in the following description.
 Let X and Y be sets of elements and let X_0 and Y_0 indicate the subsets of X and Y respectively with K_l bit reset.
-Let the relation $X \preceq_0 Y$ indicate that the $X_0 \subseteq Y_0$ and the order of common elements $(X_0 \cap Y_0)$ in X_0 and Y_0 is the same.
+Let the relation $X \leq_0 Y$ indicate that the $X_0 \subseteq Y_0$ and the order of common elements $(X_0 \cap Y_0)$ in X_0 and Y_0 is the same.
 Let X_1 and Y_1 indicate the subsets of X and Y respectively with K_l bit set.
-Let the relation $X \preceq_1 Y$ indicate that the $X_1 \subseteq Y_1$ and the order of common elements $(X_1 \cap Y_1)$ in X_1 and Y_1 is the same.
-Let d indicate the number of distinct elements between the access of an element e at time t_1 and the next access of the element e at time t_2 .
+Let the relation $X \leq_1 Y$ indicate that $X_1 \subseteq Y_1$ and the order of common elements $(X_1 \cap Y_1)$ in X_1 and Y_1 is the same.
+Let dindicate the number of distinct elements between the access of an element e at time t_1 and the next access of the element e at time t_2 .

-Lemma 1: If the condition $d \ge m$ is satisfied, then the access of e at t_2 would result in a miss in the LRU policy.
+Lemma 1 If the condition $d \ge m$ is satisfied, then the access of e at t_2 would result in a miss in the LRU policy.

-Proof of Lemma 1: On every access to a distinct element, the element e moves by one position towards the LRU position m.
+Proof: On every access to a distinct element, the element e moves by one position towards the LRU position m.
 So, after m-1 distinct element accesses, the element e reaches the LRU position m.
 At this time, the next distinct element access replaces e.
-Since $d \ge m$, the element e is replaced before its next access, therefore the access of e at time t_2 would result in a miss.
+Since $d \geq m$, the element e is replaced before its next access, therefore the access of e at time e would result in a miss.